 CSD Engineers has been engaged in a long-term structural inspection program for a major metals company.
 Scope of inspections includes conveyor systems, industrial buildings, walking surfaces and steel support structures.
 Learn how Eye-bot was able to safely deliver significant cost and time savings using advanced drone solutions for an enclosed space inspection.

-Protecting your workers in confined spaces just got easier.
+Inspecting confined spaces just got easier!